10 tips for moving out of home for the first time

 If your share house doesn’t have central heating (seriously, whose does?), then you might want to save on energy costs by only heating one room in the house in the evenings.
 In that room, you and your flatmates can all settle in for a night of study or Netflix.

 7. Share the load and do chores together

 To avoid any resentment or ill-feelings that come when one person ends up doing more chores than others, a roster system can be a great idea.
 Or, set aside a certain time each week for everyone to pitch in and clean the house or do the laundry.

-From energy-saving light bulbs to switching appliances off at the wall, there are plenty of ways you can help to reduce your energy usage.
+And once you’re set up, there are plenty of ways you can help reduce your energy usage; from energy-saving light bulbs to switching appliances off at the wall.
 Lots of small changes will add up, helping to lower your bills – which, when you’re a student, can be harder to pay.